nothinglabs/openmelt2/readme.md

 ## Heading LED

-The heading LED should installed at a location along the perimeter of the robot where it can be viewed at any angle while driving.
+The heading LED should installed at a location along the perimeter of the robot where it can be viewed at any angle while being driven.
 Open Melt's interactive configuration can adjust for any placement.

 The [Arduino Micro is capable of 20ma per I/O pin](https://store.arduino.cc/products/arduino-micro#:~:text=Each%20pin%20can%20provide%20or,permanent%20damage%20to%20the%20microcontroller) - so a resistor must be used to limit LED current.
 The 100ohm resistor in the schematic is a good value for blue LEDs.
-Values for other color LEDs may be determined using an [LED Series Resistor Calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).
+Values for other color LEDs may be determined using a [LED Series Resistor Calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).

 Selecting an LED with a wide viewing angle will help maximize visibility.

-20ma is surprisingly bright - but if you need better visibility - a larger LED may be driven using a MOSFET.
+An LED driven at 20ma can be surprisingly bright.
+If you need better visibility - a larger LED may be driven using a MOSFET.

 ## Schematic / Supporting Components

-A 10:1 voltage divider is implemented using 2 resistors to allow measuring battery voltage from the Arduino.
+A 10:1 voltage divider is implemented using 2 resistors to allow measuring battery voltage by the Arduino.

 The 4700uF capacitor is required across the 5v power bus to assure motor noise does not cause power fluctuations (and unwanted reboots).

-If using a MOSFET for motor control - an appropriately sized Schottky diode *must* be installed across the motor leads.
+If using a MOSFET for motor control - an appropriately sized Schottky diode **must** be installed across the motor leads.

 The receiver and accelerometer are powered via the Arduino's 5v regulator (rated 7-12v input).
 Practically - this seems to work well enough with either a 7.4 or 11.1v LiPo battery.
 For higher voltages - a dedicated voltage regulator should be used.